 Related: If you prefer the silent feathered predators, learn more about their species with our list of different types of owls.

 Eagles are one of the world's largest birds.
 They live on every continent except Antarctica.
-The most notable species are Bald Eagles, Golden Eagles, and Harpy Eagles.
+These formidable raptors can be categorized broadly into four main groups: fish or sea eagles, booted eagles, snake eagles, and harpy eagles.
+The most notable species are the Bald, Golden, and Harpy Eagles.

 Bald Eagles, which symbolize power and freedom, are the national bird of the United States.
 Characterized by their white heads and tail feathers, these birds make their home in North America.
 Moreover, Bald Eagles live near bodies of water where they hunt their primary food source- fish.